karimia/spiking/README.md

 # spiking
-this rep. is related to spiking area. this is for test  and training purpose.
+this rep. is related to spiking area.
+This is for test  and training purpose.